TikTok has cracked the code of how these digital natives prefer to communicate, and more than that, it’s changing the media landscape at large.

 Other than that, everything is a tap away.
 Double tap to like the video.
 Tap once on the icons to follow, comment and more.

 Our Idomoo Player, built for enterprises, supports similar gestures.
-Video isn’t just personalized — it’s interactive, drawing the viewer in for deeper engagement.
+Video isn’t just personalised — it’s interactive, drawing the viewer in for deeper engagement.

 Users Becoming Creators